Join or Sign In

 Star Trek was created by American writer and producer Gene Roddenberry and chronicles the exploits of the crew of the starship USS Enterprise, whose five-year mission is to explore space and, as stated in the title sequence, "to seek out new life and new civilizations, to boldly go where no man has gone before."
 The series takes place in the 23rd century, after a benign and advanced alien ...

-"A Private Little War" is the nineteenth episode of the second season of the American science fiction television series Star Trek.
-Written by Gene Roddenberry, based on a story by Don Ingalls (under the pseudonym Jud Crucis), and directed by Marc Daniels, it was first broadcast on February 2, 1968..
-In the episode, the crew of the Enterprise discovers Klingon interference in the development of ...
+"Assignment: Earth" is the twenty-sixth and final episode of the second season of the American science fiction television series Star Trek.
+Written by Art Wallace (based on a story by Wallace and Gene Roddenberry) and directed by Marc Daniels, it was first broadcast on 29 March 1968..
+In the episode, engaged in "historical research", the USS Enterprise travels back through time to 1968 Earth ...

 Return to Tomorrow: Directed by Ralph Senensky.
 With William Shatner, Leonard Nimoy, DeForest Kelley, Diana Muldaur.
 The Enterprise is guided to a distant, long-dead world where survivors of an extremely ancient race - existing only as disembodied energy - desiring the bodies of Kirk, Spock and astro-biologist Ann Mulhall so that they may live again.